 The incident occurred at about 4:20 p.m.
 Oct.
 21 the day of the San Mateo County Democratic Presidential Straw Poll.

 "Apparently, he was on top of his van naked for about 10 or 15 minutes," Deputy District Attorney Morley Pitt previously told the Times.
-"He told the police that he was from San Francisco

 "He said that type of action is encouraged in San Francisco," Pitt added.